 12. Cruise on Barco Rabelo

 The typical Rabelo Boat used to transport Port wine barrels from Alto Douro where the vines are located to Vila Nova de Gaia, where it was stored and later exported.
-The boats originated in the Douro Region and have unique design, which you won’t find anywhere else in the world.
+The boats originated in the Douro Region and have a unique design, which you won’t find anywhere else in the world.
+If you’re deading to the Douro Region or doing a day trip, check this blog post out with loads of helpful information.

 13. Eat Francesinha